weaveworks/weave-gitops/doc/adr/0005-wego-core-auth-strategy.md

 For browser security, we will convert the Git Provider OAuth token to a JSON Web Token (JWT) to protect against Cross-site Scripting (XSS) attacks.
 The encrypted JWT will allow a malicious script to authenticate with the Weave GitOps API only, whereas passing the unencrypted OAuth token to the browser would allow a malicious script to authenticate with the Github API.

 In the intitial implementation, the key for encrypting and decrypting the JWT will be read as an environment variable.
-If the environment variable is not present, Weave GitOps will randomly generate a key on startup and store it in memory; this assumes a single-tenant installation, and that every time Weave GitOps starts up, users will need to re-authenticate.
+If the environment variable is not present, Weave GitOps will randomly generate a key on startup and store it in memory; this assumes a "singleton" installation with no horizontal scalability, and that every time Weave GitOps starts up, users will need to re-authenticate.

 Additionally, we do not plan on adding third-party scripts to the Weave GitOps UI to minimize the surface area for XSS attacks.
 This does NOT, however, account for NPM modules or other dependencies that we add to our app at build time.